 Peas

-Hard to believe but if you eat roughly 3/4 cup of these favourites, you will consume 5 grams of protein.
+I know it might sound hard to believe but if you eat roughly 3/4 cup of these favourites, you will consume 5 grams of protein.
 It might not sound like much, but added with a few more ingredients and you are on to a winner.
 Try this recipe for an interesting take on this favourite.
+Another option that is readily available in the frozen section, it is always great to have a bag of frozen peas at the ready.

 Spinach